Introduction

 How to Fix

-⬥ Read the Ability Prioritisation sections in the style-specific channels to get an idea of how to prioritise abilities for each style (#Magic DPM Advice, #Melee DPM Advice, #Ranged DPM Advice).
+Read the Ability Prioritisation sections in the style-specific channels to get an idea of how to prioritise abilities for each style (#Magic DPM Advice, #Melee DPM Advice, #Ranged DPM Advice, #Necromancy DPM Advice).

-⬥ Also, an explanation of how most abilities work can be found in #unknown-channel.
+⬥ Also, an explanation of how most abilities work can be found in #ability-information

 Managing Cooldowns